Why is my backflow preventer overflowing

 Plumbing

 The answer to 'why is my backflow preventer overflowing' is that the backflow preventer is likely clogged or malfunctioning, causing water to back up and overflow.
-This can happen due to debris buildup, mechanical issues, or a problem with the plumbing system.
-Backflow preventers are an important safety device that stops contaminated water from flowing back into your home's clean water supply, so it's important to address the issue promptly.
+This can happen due to debris buildup, a broken internal component, or improper installation.

 Step-by-Step Guide